All Episodes

 Make it known to them.

-If you go ahead and you continue this, we're gonna rip up your contract for insubordination, and we'll get somebody from college to go ahead and fill your shoes.
+If you go ahead and continue this, we're going to rip up your contract for insubordination, and we'll get somebody from college to go ahead and fill your shoes.

-Well, that sounds good, but you uh problem is you got the players' union, uh, which is all tangled up in this.
+Well, that sounds good, but the problem is you've got the Players Union, which is all tangled up in this.

-The players' union has been fighting for this, but the players' union is run by supposedly smart business guys who should have also seen what's down the road revenue wise, contract wise.
+But the Players Union is run by supposedly smart business guys who should have also seen what's down the road revenue-wise, contract-wise.

 Hey, you start lowering the ratings of football games.